Half Dome was the most beautiful natural site I had seen.

 What the map didn’t say is that it was a slippery rocky trail beside a waterfall with no handrails.

-I can still see the moonlight glistening off the roaring water just yards off to our right side.
+I can still see the moonlight glistening off the roaring water yards to our right.

-I remember at one point needing to balance and reaching out for some type of handrail and there not being one.
+I remember at one point needing to balance and reaching out for some handrail and not being one.

 Our safety was in Other Hands.